jrueda4/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

 - ISSUES:
   + When running rovers only, the SIMULATION will acknowledge the existance of the new initial TIMER
+    - Behavior is noticeably different.
+Will have to start watching real rovers for further code changes.
+      + robots act erratically for no reason
   + When running rovers AND targets, the SIMULATION REFUSES to acknowledge there is a TIMER OR a BOOLEAN trigger for the init behavior.
       - must test on REAL ROVERS to see actual behavior